 Emitting Dynamic Methods and Assemblies

-This section describes a set of managed types in the System.Reflection.Emit namespace that enable your application to emit metadata and Microsoft intermediate language (MSIL) at run time.
+This section describes a set of managed types in the System.Reflection.Emit namespace that allow a compiler or tool to emit metadata and Microsoft intermediate language (MSIL) at run time and optionally generate a portable executable (PE) file on disk.
 Script engines and compilers are the primary users of this namespace.
 In this section, the functionality provided by the System.Reflection.Emit namespace is referred to as reflection emit.

 Reflection emit provides the following capabilities:

-Defines lightweight global methods at run time, using the DynamicMethod class, and executes them using delegates.
+Define lightweight global methods at run time, using the DynamicMethod class, and execute them using delegates.

-Defines types in modules at run time, creates instances of these types, and invokes their methods.
+Define types in modules at run time, create instances of these types, and invoke their methods.

-A useful resource for working with metadata and MSIL is the Common Language Infrastructure (CLI) documentation, especially "Partition II: Metadata Definition and Semantics" and "Partition III: CIL Instruction Set".
-The documentation is available online at the ECMA C# and Common Language Infrastructure Standards page on MSDN and on the Ecma International Web site.
+Another useful resource for working with metadata and MSIL is the Common Language Infrastructure (CLI) documentation, especially "Partition II: Metadata Definition and Semantics" and "Partition III: CIL Instruction Set".
+The documentation is available online on MSDN and at the Ecma Web site.

 In This Section